efeurun/LatteLib/README.md

 * [DoTween](https://github.com/Demigiant/dotween): A fast and efficient animation engine for Unity.

 * [Unity UI Extensions](https://github.com/Unity-UI-Extensions/com.unity.uiextensions): A collection of extension scripts / effects and controls to enhance your Unity UI experience.

+* [Basic Save System](https://github.com/DapperDino/Dapper-Tools/tree/master/Runtime/SavingLoading): A straightforward save and load system by Dapper Dino, utilizing BinaryFormatter and can be easily extended and customized.*

 ## Platform-Specific Tools & Libraries